NGEN-Room/HTML-and-CSS/README.md

 [Udacity HTML, CSS, and Boxes](https://classroom.udacity.com/courses/ud304)

-## Blog Challenges
-- Set up a basic HTML page with the appropriate tags (html, head, title, etc.)
-- Add paragraphs, headings, links, images, lists, and/or tables
-- Divide content on a page using divs and spans
-- Link an external stylesheet to an html document
-- Position elements using CSS
-- Modify element style (size, color, etc) using CSS
-- Compare and use classes and ids to manipulate elements

 ## Tech Blog + pull new changes
 Alright your ready to fill out your tech blog and learn how to update any new changes that have arrived.